awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-version.md

 1. On the Distributor home page, choose the package to which you want to add another version, and then choose **Add version**\.

-1. In **Version name**, enter the exact value that is in the `version` entry of your manifest file\.
+1. For **Version name**, enter the exact value that is in the `version` entry of your manifest file\.

 1. For **S3 bucket name**, choose an existing S3 bucket from the list\.
 This can be the same bucket that you used to store installable files for older versions, but the installable file names must be different to avoid overwriting existing installable files in the bucket\.

-1. In **S3 key prefix**, enter the subfolder of the bucket where your installable assets are stored\.
+1. For **S3 key prefix**, enter the subfolder of the bucket where your installable assets are stored\.

-1. In **Manifest**, choose **Extract from package** to use a manifest that you uploaded to the S3 bucket with your ZIP files\.
+1. For **Manifest**, choose **Extract from package** to use a manifest that you uploaded to the S3 bucket with your \.zip files\.

-   \(Optional\) If you did not upload your revised JSON manifest to the S3 bucket where you stored your ZIP files, choose **New manifest**\.
+   \(Optional\) If you did not upload your revised JSON manifest to the S3 bucket where you stored your \.zip files, choose **New manifest**\.
 You can author or paste the entire manifest in the JSON editor field\.
 For more information about how to create the JSON manifest, see [Step 2: Create the JSON Package Manifest](distributor-working-with-packages-create.md#packages-manifest)\.

 1. When you are finished with the manifest, choose **Add package version**\.